giuliadascenzi/wine-detection-quality/report.md

 Overall, the best candidate is currently the MVG model with Full Covariance matrices.
 The chosen one is the one with gaussianized features, since has slightly better results than the one with raw features, and the K-fold version, even if it is a bit worst than the single fold result, but the approach provides more robust results.

-Since the model that performs the best are the Full Covariance and the Tied full models, and one has a quadratic surface rule and the other ones a linear surface rule, the decision was to procede analyzing both the quadratic and linear models.
+Since the model that performs the best are the Full Covariance and the Tied full models, and one has a quadratic surface rule and the other ones a linear surface rule, the decision was to proceed analyzing both the quadratic and linear models.